ettebaDwop/dareyProject10/LB_NGINX.md

 sudo systemctl status nginx
 ```

-###  Register a new domain name and configure secured connection using SSL/TLS certificates
+### REGISTER A NEW DOMAIN NAME AND CONFIGURE SECURED CONNECTION USING SSL/TLS CERTIFICATES

 To make our Tooling Web Solution secure we will need to add  and configure SSL/TLS Certificate.
 Thus, to get a valid SSL certificate we will register a new domain name using Godaddy.com.